FFGFlash/DiscordColorPicker/README.md

 // Used to set the color offset, used by the Color Rainbow module. hex(red, green, blue);

+// Used to set the color and alpha rgba(red, green, blue, alpha);
 ```

 If you'd like an easy way to get colors and easily set them,